KronoCode/Portfolio/README.md

 # About Me

 I'm Wassim ZOUHAIRI, a graduate of 2021 from **INSA of Strasbourg** with a degree in **Electrical Engineering** which allies programming and devices using electricity and electronics.
-I'm most passionate about giving back to the community and as such programming, besides being my biggest passion, is the -- which most allows sharing and the growth of the community.
+I'm most passionate about giving back to the community.
+As such, programming, besides being my biggest passion, is the tool which most allows sharing and the growth of communities all around the world.
-I was born in **Italy** and until my high-school diploma in an Italian school in Morocco.
+I was born in **Italy** and until my high-school diploma I attended an Italian school in Morocco.
 As such i perfectly speak **Arabic, Italian, French and English**.

 -----------------------------------------------